tessasullivan/beepBoop/README.md

 The above rules are listed in order from least to most important.
 The first exception should apply unless the second exception does, and the same with the second and third.

-[Counting Beep Boop Style]: https://tessasullivan.github.io/beepBoop/
+[Counting Beep Boop Style] (https://tessasullivan.github.io/beepBoop/)

 ## Specifications